HashLips/generative-art-node/README.md

 ## Usage

 Create your different layers as folders in the 'layers' directory, and add all the layer assets in these directories.
-And then append '_r' and '_sr' to the layer file names to make that layer file rare or super rare respectively.
+Optionally, append '_r' and '_sr' to the layer file names to make those layer files rare or super rare respectively.

-*Example:* If you had an ball layer you would create a ball directory, and then a file might be called
+*Example:* If you had an ball layer you would create a ball directory, and then a file might be called:

 - `red_eye_ball_sr.png`
 - `red_eye_ball_r.png`